Helix-Track/Core/README.md

 This will instruct the `open` script to clone and link the propriatery module with the project.

+The cloned propriatery module will be linked under the `_Private` directory of the project under the modules name: `_Private\Some_Propriatery_Module`.

 ## Database

 The system database